tableau/hyper-api-samples/Community-Supported/publish-multi-table-hyper/README.md

 ## __Resources__
-Check out these resources to learn more: (Links to come)
+Check out these resources to learn more:
 - Hyper API docs
 - Hyper docs
 - TSC Docs